devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 Assuming that you actually have more than one active user the alert should get triggered, and after a few minutes, your phone notified.
 Play around with the OnCall functionality and eventually resolve the alert.

-## ☑ Assignment
+## ☑ Exercise

 Complete the above tutorial.
 This should generate an alert from one of your actual metrics using Grafana OnCall.
 Capture a screenshot of the resolved alert from the `Alerts & IRM > OnCall > Alert groups` view.

-Submit the screenshot to the Canvas assignment.
-This should look something like the following.
+Once you are done, it should look something like the following.

 ![Resolved alert](resolvedAlert.png)